Quantum Imaging and Metrology with Undetected squeezed Photons: Noise Canceling and Noise Based Imaging: Imaging Protocols

 \subsection{Imaging Protocol Using Quantum Fluctuation}

-Since the quantum fluctuation (noise term) depends on the parameter $G$ (see Eq. \eqref{eq10}), which contains the object information, we can construct the image using the quantum fluctuation.
-To this end we use Eq.\eqref{eq.9} to rewrite Eq.\eqref{eq10} as follows,
+Since the quantum fluctuation (noise term) depends on the parameter $G$ (see expression for $\ave{\Delta S^2}$), which contains the object information, we can construct the image using the information encoded into quantum fluctuation.
+To this end we use Eq.\eqref{eq.9} to rewrite $\ave{\Delta S^2}$ as follows:

 It is worthwhile to emphasis that $\Delta$ is experimentally adjustable parameter via precise tuning the phase mismatch of the classical fields pumping the crystals, see figure 1.
-Therefore the image construction processes can be achieved by the following protocol:\\ {\it i)} At first stage, the values of $\ave{\Delta S^2 (\Delta)}$ for $\Delta=0,\pi/2,3\pi/2,\pi$ is measured.\\ {\it ii)} The 2nd stage is to calculate the image information by the following formulas:
+Therefore the image construction processes can be achieved by the following steps:\\ {\it i)} At first step, the values of $\ave{\Delta S^2 (\Delta)}$ for $\Delta=0,\pi/2,3\pi/2,\pi$ is measured.\\ {\it ii)} The 2nd step is to calculate the image information by the following formulas:

 and